JCR-UK

 Rev. Abraham Goldsmidt

 Rev. A. Goldsmidt, whilst living in London, lost all his possessions in a fire at his place of lodging in Bury Street, including all the books and papers required for his candidature as shochet and reader.
-In 25 September 1857 an appeal was made in The Jewish Chronicle to support Rev. Goldsmidt.
+In 25 September 1857 an appeal was made in The JC to support Rev. Goldsmidt.
 The Rev. Aaron Levy arranged the appeal which was supported by, amongst others, Lord Rothschild and Sir Moses Montefiore.
 Later that year, in December, Rev. Goldsmidt was appointed to serve as reader of the Cheltenham Hebrew Congregation, Gloucestershire.
 However, all did not go well and in July 1858, he was given notice to vacate his position, expiring in January 1859.
 Nevertheless, following the departure of his successor, Rev. Joshua Levi, in 1863, Rev. Goldsmidt was again engaged by the Cheltenham congregation as reader on a temporary basis, until 1864.
-(Jewish Chronicle reports; The Hebrew Community of Cheltenham, Gloucester and Stroud by Brian Torode (1989), pp.41/2.)
+(JC reports; The Hebrew Community of Cheltenham, Gloucester and Stroud by Brian Torode (1989), pp.41/2.)

 Rev. David Goldsmidt